-Openings for faculty positions are announced through newspapers and other publications.
+Openings for faculty positions are announced through various advertising platforms, social media, newspapers and other publications.
 Each applicant submits a resume.
 At this time, references, experience and educational background are reviewed.
-A personal interview is arranged with selected applicants by the department/division head with the interview committee.
-Final selection of the applicant is recommended to the Vice President for Academic Affairs by the department/division head after having sought appropriate faculty counsel.
+A personal interview is arranged with selected applicants by the department head/ dean with the interview committee.
+Final selection of the applicant is recommended to the Provost and Vice President of Academic Affairs by the dean after having sought appropriate faculty counsel.
 (See Appendix B, Policy Statement to Govern Appointments, Tenure, Promotions and Related Matters of the Faculty of Oklahoma State University.)